GaMeNu/GaMeNu/README.md

 - 👋 Hi, I’m @GaMeNu
 - 👀 I’m interested in software engineering
-- 🌱 I’m currently learning Java in school
+- 🌱 I’m currently learning (and failing at) Java on high-school ^ Is that enough info, GitHub?
-- 💞️ I’m looking to collaborate on nothing yet, sorry.
-- 📫 How to reach me:

 My username is actually GameMenu but that was taken.